A-Girish/Amotech-8051-Training-Log/README.md

 03 – LCD and Keypad Interfacing
 04 – LCD Keypad Lock System
 05 – Calculator
+        - basic calculator using string methods
+        - basic calculator to do 8/16/32 bit arithmatic operations

 This repository is continuously updated as I progress.